-CBSE 12th results 2018 to be declared on May 26 at cbse.nic.in, confirms official
+CBSE 12th result 2018 declared today at cbse.nic.in

-CBSE 12th results 2018: The Central Board of Secondary Education (CBSE) will declare the results of Class 12 examinations on May 26.
+CBSE 12th result 2018: The Central Board of Secondary Education (CBSE) has declared the result of Class 12 examination today, on May 26.
 Nearly 11.86 lakh students appeared for their CBSE Plus Two or Senior Secondary exams.
-The results will be available at cbseresults.nic.in, cbse.nic.in and results.nic.in.
+The result will be available at cbseresults.nic.in, cbse.nic.in and results.nic.in.
 Besides tech-giant Google will host the result for Class 10 and Class 12 exams this year.
 Microsoft too has come up with an app through which students can view their scores.

+This year, Microsoft through their app SMS organiser will inform students about their results, if they are offline also.
+The candidates have to register with their roll number, school code and the date of birth to be able to access their marks.

 Besides websites and apps, the result of Class 12 will also be available via phones: 52001 (MTNL), 57766 (BSNL), 5800002 (Aircel), 55456068 (Idea), 54321, 51234 and 5333300 (Tata Teleservices), 54321202 (Airtel), and 9212357123 (National Informatics Centre)